 The penicillin family represents one of the most valuable groups of antibiotics in practically every area of modern healthcare.
 They are bactericidal, well distributed, and highly effective against susceptible organisms.
-Development of synthetic penicillins has both broadened the spectrum of activity and enhanced the efficacy of these medications.
+The development of synthetic penicillins has both broadened the spectrum of activity and enhanced the efficacy of these medications.

-The penicillins are classified according to their antibacterial spectrum and all of them share three basic chemical components: a thiazoldine ring, an attached beta-lactam ring and one or more substituted amino acid side chains.
-They can be divided into natural penicilins, penicillinase-resistant penicillins, aminopenicillins, carboxypenicillins and extended spectrum penicillins.
+The penicillins are classified according to their antibacterial spectrum and all of them share three basic chemical components: a thiazolidine ring, an attached beta-lactam ring and one or more substituted amino acid side chains.
+They can be divided into natural penicillins, penicillinase-resistant penicillins, aminopenicillins, carboxypenicillins and extended-spectrum penicillins.

 Penicillin G is natural penicillin produced directly from fermentation of Penicillium crysogenum and a prototype compound in a penicillin series.
 Penicillin V is an oral derivative of penicillin G which is considered natural penicillin due to similarities in its spectrum of activity.

 The natural penicillins exhibit activity against non-beta-lactamase producing gram-positive cocci – including group A streptococci, Streptococcus pneumoniae, viridans streptococci and anaerobic streptococci.
 Non-penicillinase-producing strains of Staphylococcus aureus and coagulase-negative Staphylococcus are also susceptible, although not suitable for empiric therapy.
 Treponema pallidum, the causative organism of syphilis, can also be treated with natural penicillins.